Darknife339/Darky-Selfbot/README.md

 **Module not found** - Run `pip install -r requirements.txt`

 **Nowplaying not working** - Requires Windows and working media session

-## Contributing

-Feel free to submit issues or pull requests.
-I'm not a perfect programmer so there's probably bugs.

 ## License